mcrotti-gel/aggV2_combining_queries/README.md

 ### expression

 This parameter defines the bcftools filter of your query.
 See bcftools `EXPRESSIONS` for accepted filters https://samtools.github.io/bcftools/bcftools.html#expressions.

+### format

+This parameter defines the format of the query, see https://samtools.github.io/bcftools/bcftools.html#query for details.
+For the process to run, you should add the following fields `'[%SAMPLE\t%CHROM\t%POS\t%REF\t%ALT\n]'`, but you can also specify additional fields after the initial list.

 ## Outputs